How to Build Habits That Stick, Even When Life's Busy

 The Secret Weapon?
 Visual Cues

 Just like setting your gym clothes out the night before increases workout follow-through, wearing a visible mantra, like a MotivInk tattoo, helps align your thoughts and actions.
+If you’re considering a meaningful phrase as a permanent tattoo, it can be helpful to try a temporary tattoo before committing permanently so you can see how often you notice it and whether it genuinely supports the habit you’re trying to build.

 When your mantra says Keep Going,” your brain has a cue to stay on track, even when motivation is low.